 Give your body a break from highly processed and junk foods.
 Fast foods and processed convenience foods are usually high in calories from fats and carbohydrates, and low in fiber, vitamins and minerals.
 Opt for fresh (or frozen) fruits and vegetables, and choose fresh, lean poultry, fish and meat instead of processed sausage, hot dogs and lunch meats.

 Dump the sugary soft drinks.
 Sweet drinks give you calories but no other nutritional benefit.
 Check your alcohol intake.
 Alcohol adds calories, plus sweet mixers can add even more.
 Drink plain or sparkling water, which can replenish your body's need for fluids without adding calories.
 Add a slice of lemon, lime or cucumber for a touch of flavor.
-Low-fat milk and 100% fruit or vegetable juices are healthy beverages, too.
+Low-fat milk and 100-percent fruit or vegetable juices are healthy beverages, too.
 Don't forget to keep track of the calories or sodium.

 Get active again.
 Did you give up on your workouts?
 You may give your diet a little boost by hitting the gym (or the street if you're a walker or a runner) again.
 Exercise aids weight loss by burning extra calories, and it can improve your mood, which may help you deal with cravings.